-Among the most offensive chroniclers was psychologist Mary Gail Frawley O'Dea: her anger, which was so over the top as to require professional treatment, wrote a piece in the National Catholic Reporter that is impossible to top.
-The Philadelphia Daily News went tabloid with its "made for Hustler" contribution.
-Maureen Dowd's affection for lurid accounts was on display in the New York Times, and it so impressed the increasingly unhinged Christopher Matthews that he read a selection from it on the air.
+Among the most offensive chroniclers is psychologist Mary Gail Frawley O'Dea: her anger, which is so over the top as to require professional treatment, wrote a piece in the National Catholic Reporter that is impossible to top.
+Last month, the Philadelphia Daily News went tabloid with its "made for Hustler" contribution.
+Maureen Dowd's affection for lurid accounts was on display yesterday in the New York Times, and it so impressed the increasingly unhinged Christopher Matthews that he read a selection from it last night on the air.